alphagov/govuk-design-guide/docs/frontend-templates/travel-advice-index.md

 # Description of the frontend template
 # This briefly describes what the frontend template is.
 It is required to display the description on the page, and in the <head> meta description.
-description: #Delete this comment before entering the description of the frontend template.
+description: An index of all the countries with foreign travel advice available.

 # Embedding the figma file of the frontend template
 # This will display a Figma embed on the page.